tunsmart/interactionR/README.md

 bootstrapped parameters (RERI, AP and SI), allowing the user to inspect the overall performance and accuracy of the returned estimates.

+# To cite
+Cite as: Babatunde Y. Alli. interactionR: An R package for full reporting of effect modification and interaction.
+Epub ahead of print June 10, 2021.
+DOI: 10.5281/zenodo.4924045.

 # Community guidelines

 ### To contribute